-Table 39 Network Setting > Wireless > General
+Table 66 Network Setting > Wireless > General

 LABEL DESCRIPTION Wireless Wireless Select Keep the same settings for 2.4GHz, 5GHz and 6GHz wireless networks and the 2.4 GHz, 5 GHz and 6 GHz WiFi networks will use the same SSID and wireless security settings.
 Note: To see if your model supports 6 GHz, please see Section 1.1 on page 20 for more information.
-MLO Select MLO to allow a WiFi 7 client to connect to the AP using multiple frequency bands simultaneously.
-This increases speed and improves reliability of the WiFi connection.
-MLO makes WiFi 7 ideal for streaming 4K / 8K videos, using augmented reality (AR), virtual reality (VR) applications and playing online games.
-Note: To enable MLO, select Keep the same settings for 2.4GHz, 5GHz and 6GHz wireless networks.
-Note: To use MLO, both the AP and the WiFi client have to support MLO.
-Note: To see if your model supports 6 GHz, please see Section 1.1 on page 20 for more information.
 Wireless/WiFi Net work Setup Band This shows the WiFi band which this radio profile is using.
-2.4GHz is the frequency used by IEEE 802.11b/g/n/ax WiFi clients, 5GHz is used by IEEE 802.11a/n/ac/ax WiFi clients.
+2.4GHz is the frequency used by IEEE 802.11b/g/n/ax WiFi clients, 5GHz is used by IEEE 802.11a/n/ac/ax WiFi clients while 6GHz is used by IEEE 802.11a/n/ac/ax WiFi clients.
 Note: To see if your model supports 6 GHz, please see Section 1.1 on page 20 for more information.
 Wireless/WiFi Click this switch to enable or disable WiFi in this field.
 When the switch turns blue, the function is enabled.
 Otherwise, it is not.
 Channel Select a channel from the drop-down list box.
 The options vary depending on the frequency band and the country you are in.
 Use Auto to have the Zyxel Device automatically determine a channel to use.
 Bandwidth A standard 20 MHz channel offers transfer speeds of up to 150 Mbps whereas a 40 MHz channel uses two standard channels and offers speeds of up to 300 Mbps.
 40 MHz (channel bonding or dual channel) bonds two adjacent radio channels to increase throughput.
 The WiFi clients must also support 40 MHz.
 It is often better to use the 20 MHz setting in a location where the environment hinders the WiFi signal.
 An 80 MHz channel groups adjacent 40 MHz channels into pairs to increase bandwidth even higher.
 Select 20MHz if you want to lessen radio interference with other wireless devices in your neighborhood or the WiFi clients do not support channel bonding.
 Not all Zyxel Devices support all channels.
 The Zyxel Device will choose the best bandwidth available automatically depending on the radio you chose and network conditions.
 Control Sideband This is available for some regions when you select a specific channel and set the Bandwidth field to 40MHz or 20/40MHz .
 Set whether the control channel (set in the Channel field) should be in the Lower or Upper range of channel bands.
 Wireless/WiFi Net work Settings Wireless/WiFi Network Name The SSID (Service Set IDentity) identifies the service set with which a wireless device is associated.
 Wireless devices associating to the access point (AP) must have the same SSID.
 Enter a descriptive name for this WiFi network.
 You can use up to 32 printable characters, including spaces.
+Max Clients Specify the maximum number of clients that can connect to this network at the same time.
+Hide SSID Select this checkbox to hide the SSID in the outgoing beacon frame so a station cannot obtain the SSID through scanning using a site survey tool.
+This checkbox is grayed out if the WPS function is enabled in the Network Setting > Wireless > WPS screen.
+Blocking BSSID LAN Access Select this checkbox so that the WiFi client's access to all devices on the LAN will be blocked.
+Multicast Forwarding Select this checkbox to allow the Zyxel Device to convert wireless Multicast traffic into wireless unicast traffic.

-Table 39 Network Setting > Wireless > General (continued)
+Table 66 Network Setting > Wireless > General (continued)